Photography

 Current Software

-Before ditching Adobe I embarked on a wider project to research photography related software applications to handle all of my updated workflow use cases.
+Before ditching Adobe (in July 2025), I embarked on a wider project to research photography related software applications to handle all of my updated workflow use cases.
 The following is a list of applications I chose not to use:

 - DxO PhotoLab